Archive How to Put Parental Controls on Sony Phones

 How to Put Parental Controls on Xperia

-The latest Xperia models are mostly aimed at professional photographers and photography fanatics.
-Although they lack most features highlighted by other Android operating smartphones (that appeal to the average user), Sony smartphones do have certain charms for their unavoidably shrinking fanbase.
-There are a few other reasons why Sony isn’t the best option for your child: Sony is often late for releasing Android updates, and also falls behind on creating security patches.
+There are a few other reasons why Sony isn’t the best option for your child: Sony is often late for releasing Android updates and also falls behind on creating security patches.
 For example, the best-value Sony smartphone, Xperia 5 III, and the best mid-range Sony, Xperia 10 IV, both operate on Android 12, while Sony’s best budget phone, Xperia L4, operates on Android 10.

-Sony Xperia doesn’t have some of the special parental control features its rivals might have built into their phones, but you can always use other parental control methods.
+Sony Xperia doesn’t have some of the special parental control features its rivals might have built into their phones.
+But you can always use other parental control methods.
 Below are some of the ways you can keep your child safe on their Xperia.

 Android OS